 Fordham’s Core Curriculum is a central part of its larger mission and identity as a university in the Catholic and Jesuit tradition preparing its students for responsible leadership in a global society.
 The “core” plays a key role in the undergraduate curriculum as a whole.
 As students’ majors and electives allow specialization and individualization in their studies, the Core Curriculum assures that every student’s undergraduate education is anchored, as a whole, in the liberal arts.
 The Core Curriculum provides an ongoing developmental context for students’ studies and a framework for the entire undergraduate education.

 At the heart of Fordham College’s academic program is the core curriculum.
 These courses are designed to nurture curiosity, inspire a love of learning and provide you with the foundation needed to engage in lifelong learning.
 In every core course, you think, speak, write, and act in fundamentally new ways, with a broadened appreciation for human values and a deepened commitment to the world.
-At its heart, is the practice of Eloquentia Perfecta, where students learn right use of reason joined to cultivate expression.
+At its heart, is the practice of Eloquentia Perfecta, where students learn right use of reason joined to cultivated expression.

 The Core Courses: